Nemo64/dbal-rds-data/README.md

   I have ideas how to work around that but there is nothing implemented yet.
 - The [rds-data] api is currently only available in [a few regions].
 This limitation can be lifted any day though.
   However, at the moment of writing this, there is only 1 region in europe available.
+- The [rds-data] api has some inherit limitations base on the fact that it is mostly stateless.
+  The biggest problem is that you can't set (session) variables.
+  This also means you can't [setTransactionIsolation] levels although that is an optional feature in dbal anyways.
+  You can still use normal locking in transactions though.
 - The [rds-data] api is only available with [Aurora Serverless] and this library also limits you to MySQL mode.
   If you plan on using other databases then you can't use the rds-data api and this library (yet).
   Here are alternatives you might want to consider: